 Prof. Ying is an elected Member of the German National Academy of Sciences - Leopoldina, TÜBA, and U.S. National Academy of Engineering.
-She is a Fellow of Materials Research Society, Royal Society of Chemistry, American Institute for Biological Medical and Engineering, American Association for the Advancement of Science, Singapore National Academy of Science, Islamic World Academy of Sciences, and National Academy U.S. of Inventors.
+She is a Fellow of Materials Research Society, Royal Society Chemistry, American Institute for Biological Medical and Engineering, American Association for the Advancement of Science, Singapore National Academy of Science, Islamic World Academy of Sciences, and National Academy U.S. Inventors.
 Prof. Ying was elected a World Economic Forum Young Global Leader.
-S he was named one of the "One Hundred Engineers of the Modern Erg" by AIChE in its Centennial Celebration.
+S he was named one of the "One Hundred Engineers of the Modern Era" by AIChE in its Centennial Celebration.
 She was an Inaugural Inductee for the Singapore Women's Hall of Fame.
-She was the inaugural winner of the Mustafa Prize "Top Scientific Achievement Award" in 2015 for research bioher in nanotechnology.
+She was the inaugural winner of the Mustafa Prize "Top Scientific Achievement Award" in 2015 for her research in bionanotechnology.
 She was the Founding Editor-in-Chief of Nano Today.